A 393-Foot Asteroid Will Swing By Earth Tomorrow For A ‘Close Approach’

 In fact, during tomorrow’s close approach, asteroid 2019 HO3 will only come within 3.27 million miles of our planet’s surface.
 Given this vast distance – which is equivalent to 0.0352 astronomical units (AU), where one AU represents the distance between the Earth and the sun, or roughly 93 million miles – the space rock will be 13.7 times more distant than the moon when it comes barreling through our neck of the cosmic woods on Wednesday morning.

-Tomorrow’s close brush with asteroid 2019 HO3 won’t be neither the first, nor the last encounter with the wayfaring space rock.
+Tomorrow’s close brush with asteroid 2019 HO3 won’t be neither the first nor the last encounter with the wayfaring space rock.
 As the JPL data revealed, this particular NEO has been coming around our corner of the solar system for nearly a century – and will continue to do so for at least another 175 years.

 The last time the space rock paid Earth a visit was almost exactly one year ago, on April 18, 2018.
 However, during its previous flyby, the asteroid buzzed Earth from a lot farther away, as it only managed to creep in within 27.8 million miles of our planet.